 In addition, you can set the user permissions in the tab.

 Here you can configure whether all coaches are also allowed to moderate the blog.

-The access as moderator allows you to read, comment, edit, delete or create entries.
-Additionally moderators can modify the Feed's title and description.
+The moderating access allows to read, comment, edit, delete all entries and create new entries.
+In addition, moderators can also customize the title and description of the entire feed.

 Course participants can subscribe to a blog via RSS Feed to be informed as soon as there are new entries.
 Scheduled (unpublished) blog entries will not be considered in the notification.